storedsafe/csv-importer/README.md

 It has been developed and tested using Python v2.7.10, on macOS Sierra 10.12.6.

-Most of the required libraries are installed by default,  but others require manual installation. ("requests, requests_toolbelt, netaddr)
+Most of the required libraries are installed by default,  but others require manual installation. (requests, requests_toolbelt, netaddr)

 **requests:**
 ```